bevy-cheatbook/bevy-cheatbook/src/pitfalls/build-errors.md

 This trick often fixes the broken build, but if it doesn't help you, your issue might require further investigation.
-Reach out to the Bevy community via GitHub or Discord, and ask for help.
+Reach out to the Bevy community via GitHub or [Discord][bevy::discord], and ask for help.

 If you are using bleeding-edge Bevy ("main"), and the above does not solve the problem, your errors might be caused by 3rd-party plugins.
 See [this